Middle School

 Geometry

-This course begins with an understanding of lines, rays, and planes, and emphasizes the correct use of mathematical vocabulary in oral and written communication.
-Postulates and theorems are covered in depth as they relate to parallel lines, angles, triangles, circles, and quadrilaterals.
-Deductive reasoning is used throughout the course, and in particular, as the students learn the two-column proof and indirect proofs.
-In the second semester, students continue to use their algebra skills along with newly-acquired geometry skills to solve visual problems relating to similarity, right triangles and circles.
-The course culminates by using all previous concepts to derive area, surface area and volumes of plane figures and solids.
+This course begins with a study of lines, rays, and planes.
+Next, students learn to use correct mathematical vocabulary in oral and written communication.
+Postulates and theorems are covered in-depth as they relate to parallel lines, angles, triangles, circles, and quadrilaterals.
+Deductive reasoning is used throughout the course, especially as the students learn the two-column proof and indirect proofs.
+In the second semester, students continue to use their algebraic and newly acquired geometry skills to solve visual problems relating to similarity, right triangles, and circles.
+The course culminates by bringing together previous concepts to help students learn to derive area, surface area, and volumes of plane figures and solids.
+When there are too few Geometry students to run a section of this course, Stone Ridge will enroll such students in the One Schoolhouse Geometry course and a member of our faculty will supervise the student(s) engagement with this course.

 Science